 DLR (CC-BY 3.0).

-Martin Wikelski, Director of the Max Planck Institute for Ornithology and the head of the ICARUS project, with a stork fitted with a test version of an ICARUS transmitter or ‘tag’.
+Martin Wikelski, Director of the Max Planck Institute for Ornithology and Principal Investigator of the ICARUS project, with a white stork wearing a trial ICARUS transmitter (Tag).

 Max Planck Institute for Ornithology/MaxCine.

 ICARUS intends to research global migration flows of animals – small animals such as birds and bats will be the focus at first.
 Tiny transmitters, which weigh less than five grams and are known as tags, collect information on their migratory behaviour and transmit this to the International Space Station (ISS).
 Entered into a database, the aim is to help protect animals, better understand Earth’s climate and the spread of diseases as well as helping to practise more sustainable agriculture.

 The ICARUS antenna, installed on the outside of the Russian Zvezda module on the ISS on 15 August 2018, had to be prepared for its space mission.
 In addition to thermal tests, radio frequency tests of the antennas in Ilmenau (photo) were also on the programme.
 The antenna block consists of three up to two-metre-long receiving and one transmitting antenna.
 Receive antennas can receive data from more than 15 million transmitters worldwide, anywhere in the world.

 Focus: Space, International Space Station, wildlife observation, climate change, nature conservation